 The answer is (as you would expect in almost all legal contexts)–“it depends.”
 Recent Supreme Court decisions and subsequent lower court opinions have introduced significant ambiguity to a traditionally straightforward analysis.
 Today, we need quite a bit more information before we can make a patentability determination on the questions posed above, including more information on the underlying technology, and how the patent application is written.

-Put simply, Software based inventions are still patentable in the United States.
-But, in order to patent eligibly, software patent applications must meet certain technical requirements, and must be written very carefully.
+Put simply, Software-based inventions are still patentable in the United States.
+But, in order to patent eligibility, software patent applications must meet certain technical requirements and must be written very carefully.

 Although these requirements seem straightforward, there is much confusion about how to apply these requirements to sort software inventions into various patentability buckets.
 Unfortunately, the patentability question for software inventions often comes down to how the patent and the patent claims are written.

 You can improve your odds of getting a patent by describing the technical (read engineering) challenges in your field of invention, and specifically describing the solutions that you have come up with to address those challenges.
 Moreover, you must claim your invention very carefully.
 You should not claim every method of relieving a particular pain point.
 Instead, your claims should be narrowly tailored to claim only the solutions that you have come up with.

 should software be patentable in the first place?

 Before we jump into a discussion of software patent eligibility, it is important to at least acknowledge a viewpoint held by many developers: software shouldn’t be patentable in the first place.
 Many techies argue that software patents actually impede innovation and that 99% of software is neither “novel” nor “non-obvious” to other developers who are equally skilled in the same technical field.
 (All inventions must be “novel” and “non-obvious” in order to be patentable).
 (Brad Feld outlined some of these criticisms in his blog post here).